Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You need to deploy resources to host a stateless web app in an Azure subscription.
+###  You need to deploy resources to host a stateless web app in an Azure subscription.
 The solution must meet the following requirements: Provide access to the full .NET framework.
 Provide redundancy if an Azure region fails.
 Grant administrators access to the operating system to install custom application dependencies.
 Solution: You deploy two Azure virtual machines to two Azure regions, and you create an Azure Traffic Manager profile.
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You need to deploy resources to host a stateless web app in an Azure subscription.
+### You need to deploy resources to host a stateless web app in an Azure subscription.
 The solution must meet the following requirements: Provide access to the full .NET framework.
 Provide redundancy if an Azure region fails.
 Grant administrators access to the operating system to install custom application dependencies.
 Solution: You deploy two Azure virtual machines to two Azure regions, and you deploy an Azure Application Gateway.

 - [ ] Yes.
 - [x] No.